vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 To those who venture to attain release from the bondage of _samsāra_, the ancient path indicated to us by the spotless Madhurakavi  by his own example is the only safe[^3]  path, for while there is Śrīkṛṣṇa, the great cowherd, who incarnated solely for the sake of his devotees to confer bliss on them, to be their refuge, to be their final goal, to stand in relation to them as mother, father, brother and so on, to change their desire for the pleasures of this world into a desire for Himself, to remove all their sins, to show them infinite compassion, to reveal the truth, and so also to bring about in them a likeness to Himself - while there is Śrīkṛṣṇa ever ready to do all this,[^4] he sought only the feet of the sage Satagopa (Nammālvār) who rendered in Tamil the truths contained in the Vedas which are otherwise hard to understand.

+[^3]:
+safe path: This means_ Bhakti_ and_ Prapatt_i which lead to _mokṣa _. _Acārya bhakt_i is called _bhakti_ and _prapatti_ as it leads to them.

+[^4]:
+Madhurakavi in his decade of Tamil verses, says that, to him, Nammalvar is the only God and that through him, he expects to derive all the benefits that men expect to have from God Himself.
+The path indicated by him is that of devotion to the _ācārya_ for attaining _mukti_ as well as other things.

 THE ĀCĀRYA  ESSENTIAL FOR MOKṢA :